 The project was successfully executed and deployed in the field.
 Later as a part of customers innovation and evolving market needs, some new features were to be added.
 The proposed updates needed more memory and processing resources.
-Customer was contemplating redesigning the product and involved Embien in the decision making to leverage its versatile experience in this area and deep understanding of the system.
+The customer was contemplating redesigning the product and involved Embien in the decision making to leverage its versatile experience in this area and deep understanding of the system.

 Embien analyzed the RAM and Flash memory consumption and profiled it to utmost details.
 We profiled and removed unused drivers in the L4T kernel considering future application updates as well.
 After a great deal of deliberations and validations, the unused packages in the Jetpack are removed without affecting the functionalities.
-For some of the packages, less resource intensive equivalents were identified and replaced with.
+For some of the packages, less resource-intensive equivalents were identified and replaced with.
 Since Tegra K1 runs on Ubuntu, it uses Unity GUI which occupied a good percentage of space in file system memory.
 As the system had a very minimal user interface requirement, we removed it and developed a minimalistic GUI relevant for the end application.
 We had automated the profiling and optimization process and brought down the flash consumption effectively by 1GB which is close to 25% of the total memory and 33% of original consumption.
 This saved a lot for the customer both in terms of cost and time considering the other way is to redesign the whole product.
-Other customizations such as custom cron-jobs, error reporting mechanisms, on-boot validations etc. were also done.
+Other customizations such as custom cronjobs, error reporting mechanisms, on-boot validations etc. were also done.

 After this is done and the results are validated, the production process begins.
-The binaries provided by the development team is used as input and the automated deployment system programs each of the boards with it.
-Then a different set of validation tests starts that checks various performances and metrices for about 24 hours.
+The binaries provided by the development team are used as input and the automated deployment system programs each of the boards with it.
+Then a different set of validation tests starts that checks various performances and metrics for about 24 hours.
 Once this is done successfully, the suite automatically consolidates the results and marks the board for further integration.
 If any errors are detected, the test aborts and reports are used to analyze the failure and is fixed.

-As an added requirement, Embien also supported on-field upgrade mechanism.
+As an added requirement, Embien also supported the on-field upgrade mechanism.
 Since the overall system has very limited physical access, the only access available is over ethernet.
 The technician can connect his laptop and initiate the update process after due authentication.
-There are different levels of updates – application only, kernel only, both application and kernel, with and without bootloader.
-The overall process is protected against failures such as invalid images, intermittent power failures etc. A gold recovery partition is kept that contains a basic working image which will be used in case of critical failures during update.
+There are different levels of updates – application only, the kernel only, both application and kernel, with and without bootloader.
+The overall process is protected against failures such as invalid images, intermittent power failures, etc. A gold recovery partition is kept that contains a basic working image which will be used in case of critical failures during update.
 This partition itself can be updated independently.
 Changes are done at different levels right from u-boot, kernel, root file system and the JetPack programming scripts.

 Embien has been working in the NVIDIA technologies and Tegra development kits for the past few years with hands-on experience in Jetson TK1, TX1 and TX2 systems.
-Our team’s expertise in associated technologies spans driver development, boot loader customization, fail safe recovery mechanism’s, space optimization, CUDA framework developments, GStreamer plugin developments etc. Engaging with Embien for NVIDIA centered developments will bring down your product realization time significantly and get real-time service around the world.
+Our team’s expertise in associated technologies spans driver development, boot loader customization, fail-safe recovery mechanisms, space optimization, CUDA framework developments, GStreamer plugin developments etc. Engaging with Embien for NVIDIA centered developments will bring down your product realization time significantly and get real-time service around the world.